 - Created a user guide for a cooling system installed in a data centre in Derby (MS Word)

-- Produced wiki-style online help for SMARTset software (Confluence)
+- Produced wiki-style documentation for SMARTset software (Confluence)

 - Designed and wrote training presentations for SMARTset software (PowerPoint).

 As you can see, I can turn my hand to a wide range of end-user documentation, including manuals, user guides, process instructions, and training material.
 I can also write marketing documentation to promote your products and services too.

 The approach I took to the content was to: